osama-allam/iti-job-task/README.md

-# Layout for displaying products and editing them using React js
+# Layout for displaying and editing products using React js